MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/change-sql-server-edition.md

 1. Select **Next** until you reach the **Ready to upgrade edition** page, and then select **Upgrade**.
 The setup window might stop responding for a few minutes while the change is taking effect.
 A **Complete** page will confirm that your edition upgrade is finished.
 1. After the SQL Server edition is upgraded, modify the edition property of the SQL Server virtual machine in the Azure portal.
 This will update the metadata and billing associated with this VM.

+After you change the edition of SQL Server, register your SQL Server VM with the [SQL IaaS Agent extension](sql-agent-extension-manually-register-single-vm.md) again so that you can use the Azure portal to view the edition of SQL Server.
+Then be sure to [Change the edition of SQL Server in the Azure portal](#change-edition-in-portal).

 ## Downgrade an edition

 To downgrade the edition of SQL Server, you need to completely uninstall SQL Server, and reinstall it again with the desired edition setup media.
+You can get the setup media by deploying a SQL Server VM from the marketplace image with your desired edition, and then copying the setup media to the target SQL S

 > [!WARNING]
 > Uninstalling SQL Server might incur additional downtime.